JoseBalado/springbootcrudrest/README.md

 ### Enter the generated root password
 docker exec -it mysql1 mysql -uroot -p

-### Grant all privileges to root user so he can connect from outside the container
+### Grant all privileges to root user so he can connect from outside the container.
+Password is root.
 ALTER USER 'root'@'localhost' IDENTIFIED BY 'root';
 CREATE USER 'root'@'%' IDENTIFIED BY 'root';
 GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' WITH GRANT OPTION;